chingu-voyages/v13-toucans-team-03/docs/PULL_REQUEST_TEMPLATE.md

-Please make these boxes are checked before submitting your feature pull request:
+Please make sure these boxes are checked before submitting your feature pull request:
 ### Locally
 - [ ] Pull the latest changes and merge to local branch by `git pull origin development`.
 - [ ] Create a feature branch by `git branch feat/my-awesome-feature`.